Subscription growth hack (by PayKickstart)

 You might think that having a wide array of choices will give everyone something they can go for.
 But the opposite is true and having too much to browse through will lose you commissions, not gain them.

 Instead, customize those options and provide a select few that are most likely to appeal to each individual.
+When starting an online store, make sure to select technology that offers personalization options.

 To do the above (or anything else on this list) you need to have the information at your disposal that will help you to make up those personalized lists.
 That means learning who your target is, what they want and what you can give them.